 - Original passport (valid for at least 06 months following your re-entry date);

-- Visa approval letter (original if you do the visa run via land border, or print if doing it via international airports of Vietnam);
+- Your visa approval letter if you get visa stamped at the checkpoint (original if you do the visa run via land border, or print if doing it via international airports of Vietnam).
+This is now available for a business visa only;

 - Air ticket/bus ticket;